jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_2.rst

                 return False
         return True

-  still green, because I can put two :ref:`if statements` together when one is indented under the other.
-For example
+  still green, because I can put two :ref:`if statements` together when one is indented under the other

   .. code-block:: python